 Deployment refers to a process for the distribution and installation of configuration files or software image updates.
-ROQSTAR Ethernet Switches support following deployment options:
+ROQSTAR Ethernet Switches support the following deployment options:

-- 1) Use the web interface to upload and apply a configuration file.
+- Use the web interface to upload and apply a configuration file.
 This is typically used for testing purposes and while designing the network.
 However, the IP address settings of the ROQSTAR device need to be considered.
-Using several ROQSTAR devices with factory default settings within the same network will possibly cause an IP address conflict. - 2) Use a USB flash drive to apply an existing configuration file to a single ROQSTAR device.
+Using several ROQSTAR devices with factory default settings within the same network will likely cause an IP address conflict. - 2) Use a USB flash drive to apply an existing configuration file to a single ROQSTAR device.
 This is the easiest way to change the devices settings, especially if there is no network access to it.
-We call this type of distribution "Offline Deployment". - 3) Use build-in Auto-Deployment feature.
-This function will distribute configuration files from a single USB flash drive to all ROQSTAR devices connected within a network.
-This is especially helpful when setup initial operation on a vehicle with more than one ROQSTAR device.
-This feature will work though all ROQSTAR devices have same IP Address settings. - 4) Use the build-in API to automate the distribution of configuration files.
-This is the most efficient way to update existing settings of ROQSTAR devices, if they are already accessible through network.
+We call this type of distribution "Offline Deployment". - 3) Use the built-in Auto-Deployment feature.
+This function will distribute configuration files from a single USB source to all ROQSTAR devices connected within a network.
+This is especially helpful when setting up initial operation on a vehicle with more than one ROQSTAR device.
+This feature requires compatible default settings of all participating ROQSTAR devices.

+- 4) Use the built-in API to automate distribution of configuration files.
+This is the most efficient way to update existing settings of multiple ROQSTAR devices, if they are already accessible through the network.
 We call this type of distribution "Online Deployment". - 5) Order pre-configured ROQSTAR devices with customized configuration.
-The customer's configurations file can be loaded on factory side.
+The customer's configuration file can be loaded on factory side.